Diets composed of mostly plants (vegetarian diet) are associated with a lower risk of death from all causes.

 - Vegan: eggs, dairy, all meats < 1/month

-To collect the morbidity and mortality data, the authors relied on self-reporting, hospital records and cross-referenced with State Tumor Registries and National Death Index.
+To collect the morbidity and mortality data, the authors relied on self-reporting, hospital records, and cross-referenced with State Tumor Registries and National Death Index.
 The participants in the study were followed for an average of 5.79 years.
 The study results were adjusted for age, sex, race, smoking status, exercise, income, education, marital status, alcohol intake, geographical region, and sleep duration.

 The study showed that there was a 12% reduced risk of all-cause mortality for vegetarians as compared to non-vegetarians.
 Interestingly, when they broke down the results by gender, the risk reduction in mortality was only significant in men.
-Vegetarians also showed significant reduction of 52% in the risk of death from kidney disease and 39% reduction in risk of death from endocrine disease like diabetes.
+Vegetarians also showed a significant reduction of 52% in the risk of death from kidney disease and 39% reduction in risk of death from an endocrine disease like diabetes.